 1 Scope

 As described by the H.248 connection model (clause 6/[ITU-T H.248.1) a termination sources and/or sinks one or more streams.
 In a multimedia conference, a termination can be multimedia and sources or sinks multiple media streams.
 The H.248 protocol uses the stream concept to model individual media flows.
 That is typically there is one media (and optional control flow) per H.248 stream.
-The characteristics of each stream is described through the use of the local control, local and remote descriptors.
+The characteristics of each stream are described through the use of the local control, local and remote descriptors.
 Each termination contains a group of streams.
 H.248 makes no assumptions as to the relationship between the streams on a termination other than indicating that streams exiting a termination shall be synchronised with each other (clause 7.1.4/ITU-T H.248.1).

 Certain network technologies may require a media gateway (MG) to have knowledge of how two or more streams relate to each other beyond simply knowing that they shall be synchronised.
 Where there is a multiplicity of streams there may be a different relation between different sets of streams.
 For the purposes of this Recommendation the relation between streams is defined as the “grouping semantic”.
 Depending on the grouping semantic the MG may be required to apply certain processing to the media related to the streams.
 For example: one semantic may indicate that the media is to be duplicated on separate streams, another semantic may indicate media is only sent on one of two streams at a time.
 Some grouping semantics require that media flows from multiple streams are aggregated into a single flow.